IlyaLab/Addama/README.md

 | mongo_rows_limit | Limits the number of rows to return per query | 1000 |

 # Initial Dev Setup #
-1. Clone this repository (or use git modules)
+1. Clone this repository (or use git modules within your project)
 2. Install Required Dependencies (see above, link)
 3. Start tornado web services ```python svc.py --config_file=/local/path/to/svc.config```
 4. Open browser at http://localhost:8000